 D3.
 How can we use your machine learning skills to generate revenue?

-This is a tricky question, and often can be the tiebreaker.
+This is among the tricky AI/ML interview questions, and often can be the tiebreaker.
 Your answer should exhibit knowledge of the industry, the company’s business process and the relevance of your skills.

 For instance, you could mention your skills at developing NLP algorithms to make customer interactions more personal for CX; automation of financial processes for cost savings; in supply chain management; to discover patterns in pilferage, and so on.